-Under the Council's Constitution and as part of the overall governance arrangements, this Committee is responsible for monitoring the performance of Internal Audit.
+Under the Constitution and as part of the overall governance arrangements, this Committee is responsible for monitoring the performance of Internal Audit.

 In accordance with the Public Sector Internal Audit Standards, developed by the Chartered Institute of Public Finance and Accountancy (CIPFA) and the Chartered Institute of Internal Auditors (IIA), the Chief Audit and Control Officer must deliver an annual internal audit opinion and report that can be used by the Council to inform its Annual Governance Statement.
-The Internal Audit Annual Review Report for 2018/19 is included in the appendix.
+The Internal Audit Annual Review Report for 2019/20 is included in the appendix.

 The Council has to conduct, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-This review is informed by the work of senior management who have responsibility for the development and maintenance of the governance environment, the Internal Audit Review Report and from comments made by the external auditors and other inspectorates.
+This review is informed by the work of senior management who have responsibility for the development and maintenance of the governance environment, the Internal Audit Review Report and comments from external auditors/other inspectorates.